josephsl/wintenApps/readme.md

 * Progress bar values and other information are no longer announced twice.
 * If it takes a while to search for settings, NVDA will announce "searching" and search result status such as if a setting cannot be found.
 * Settings groups are recognized when using object navigation to navigate between controls.
+* For some combo boxes, NVDA will no longer fail to recognize labels and/or announce value changes.

 ## Skype Preview